New York says UNGA delegates must be vaccinated, angering Russia | ExBulletin

 The city’s letter also reminded diplomats that New York State requires everyone to wear masks on public transportation.

-“New York City strongly encourages the universal use of the mask indoors, regardless of vaccination status,” the note added.
+“New York City strongly encourages the universal use of the mask indoors, regardless of vaccination status,” adds the note.

 Mayor Bill de Blasio said in a statement the city will set up a pop-up vaccination site at UN Headquarters next week, offering free single-dose Johnson & Johnson injections.